-2.3.1.1 TRUST Functional Requirements
+2.3.1.2 TRUST Functional Requirements

-This section provides functional requirements for the TRUST capability.
+This section provides functional requirements (Table 12) for the TRUST capability.
 The "shall" statements included in this set of requirements often require agency policy inputs to accurately develop machine readable policies (i.e., tool configurations) that facilitate a true representation of an agency's desired state.
 CDM integrators are required to work with agency IT stakeholders to develop and incorporate those parameters in the final tool configurations to ensure successful operationalization of the CDM capability within an agency.

-Table 10.
-TRUST Functional Requirements Req.
-UID Requirement Text Establish Agency TRI JST desired state in machine-readable policies TRUST-1-1 The TRUST capability shall implement TRUST policies in machine-readable format, as derived from agency policy.
+Req.
+UID Requirement Text Establish Agency TRUST desired state in machine-readable policies TRUST-1-1 The TRUST capability shall implement TRUST policies in machine-readable format, as derived from agency policy.
 Guidance: Agency-derived machine-readable policies that are expected to be implemented by the TRUST capability include, for example, requirements for clearances, background checks, and non-disclosure agreements.
 This is the PAP (See CDM AV-2) that establishes the desired state information that will be compared with actual state at the PDP.
-Collect TRUST inform nation from authoritative sources TRUST-2-1 The TRUST capability shall collect TRUST attributes on in-scope users from Agency authoritative sources.
+Collect TRUST inf ormation from authoritative sources TRUST-2-1 The TRUST capability shall collect TRUST attributes on in-scope users from Agency authoritative sources.
 Guidance: Specific attributes for TRUST are included in the CDM DMD.
-An Agency authoritative source is an Agency-designated source that has correct and current information regarding user TRUST attributes.
-For example, an Agency Human Resources (HR) system may be the authoritative source of information about Agency employees (e.g., name, employee ID, organizational unit, job title, home address, date of birth, supervisor/manager).
-This is the actual state for the PDP. ual state to TRUST policy TRUST-3-1 The TRUST capability shall identify a defect when an in-scope user does not meet the Agency- defined TRUST policy.
+An agency authoritative source is an agency-designated source that has correct and current information regarding user TRUST attributes.
+For example, an agency HR system may be the authoritative source of information about agency employees (e.g., name, employee ID, organizational unit, job title, home address, date of birth, supervisor/manager).
+This is the actual state for the PDP.
+Compare Agency actual state to TRUST policy TRUST-3-1 The TRUST capability shall identify a defect when an in-scope user does not meet the Agency-defined TRUST policy.
 Guidance: This is the PDP where the actual state is compared with the desired state policy to identify defects.
 The specific defect checks are detailed in the CDM DMD, and include, for example, expired trust.
 An in-scope user is defined as government employees or contractors in possession of a PIV card.
-Display TRUST information and generate reports locally TRUST-4-1 The TRUST capability shall report collected TRUST attributes locally through the following methods, as requested by the administrator: Tool/sensor console Send report to printer (hard copy) Export to a document/file (soft copy) Guidance: Reporting locally means that the information can be displayed on a tool display, sent to a printer, or output to a document.
+Display TRUST inf ormation and generate reports locally TRUST-4-1 The TRUST capability shall report collected TRUST attributes locally through the following methods, as requested by the administrator: Tool/sensor console Send report to printer (hard copy) Export to a document/file (soft copy) Guidance: Reporting locally means that the information can be displayed on a tool display, sent to a printer, or output to a document.
+TRUST-4-2 The TRUST capability shall report TRUST defects locally through the following methods, as requested by the administrator: Tool/sensor console Send report to printer (hard copy) Export to a document/file (soft copy)